Minnesota Association of Professional Employees

 The Minnesota Association of Professional Employees (MAPE) is a Minnesota-based labor union representing professional employees serving the state of Minnesota.
-This bargaining unit includes employees who perform a wide array of specialized, professional services from accounting to zoology.
-Within Minnesota, MAPE is the largest state bargaining unit with over 15,000 employees.
+This bargaining unit includes employees who perform various specialized, professional services from accounting to zoology.
+Within Minnesota, MAPE is a large state bargaining unit with over 18,500 employees.

 Origin of MAPE

 In 1972 with the passage of the Public Employee Labor Relations Act (PELRA), state workers were given the right to join a union.
-Prior to 1972, the governor and the Minnesota Legislature controlled state employees' rights and benefits.
+Before 1972, the governor and the Minnesota Legislature controlled state employees' rights and benefits.
 With the passage of PELRA, state professional workers were initially represented by the international American Federation of State, County and Municipal Employees (AFSCME) - a union that currently represents many of the state's technicians, maintenance, and clerical workers.